Black-eyed Peas & Dill Potato Skillet

 *If doing one skillet, divide all ingredients in half and add to each pan.

 Hello!
-We hope you made and enjoyed this recipe from our Your Sandwich Can Save the World!
-Food Literacy Curriculum!
+We hope you made and enjoyed this recipe provided by Naturally Ella!
 Please note that all photos and content are copyright protected.
 Please do not use our photos without prior written permission.
-If you wish to republish this recipe, please rewrite the recipe in your own unique words and link back to Black-eyed Peas & Dill Potato Skillet on Food Literacy Center’s website.
+If you wish to republish this recipe, please rewrite the recipe in your own unique words and link back to Black-Eyed Peas & Dill Potato Skillet on Food Literacy Center’s website.
 Thank you!